- Liver disease in cats is fairly common. Difficulty of treatment depends on the underlying cause of liver disease.

 Many times cats with liver disease are very dehydrated, so they may require hospitalization and IV fluids.
 Occasionally, if the liver disease is mild, cats can get fluids under the skin at one time instead of staying in the hospital.

 Another factor with liver disease is most cats do not wish to eat.
 Without food your kitty cannot recover, so some cats will require a feeding tube as well as medications to help appetite.
-This tube would be placed with a minor surgical procedure to sit on the side of your cat’s neck.
+This tube would either be placed in your cat’s nose or with a minor surgical procedure to sit on the side of your cat’s neck.
 Pet parents can provide nutrition through the tube instead of their cat needing to eat through the mouth.

 The rest of the main causes of liver disease have more specific treatments.
 Liver disease may be treated with a variety of medications as well as supportive care.

 Some classes of medications used in cats with liver disease include: